Virginia Court Records

 (434) 263–4297

-For some counties such as Fairfax County, requesters would send a letter, which contains the case number, year of divorce, and full names of the parties.
+For some counties, such as Fairfax County, requesters would send a letter containing the case number, year of divorce, and the parties' full names.

-A final decree of divorce is very confidential and can only be issued to the parties named on the record.
-According to Virginia Code § 17.1–275, the first certified copy ordered is free.
+A final divorce decree is confidential and may only be issued to the parties named on the record.
+Virginia Code § 17.1–275 states that the first certified copy ordered is free.

 Who Can Obtain Divorce Records in Virginia?

-Divorce records are confidential records and can only be obtained by the parties named on the records, their immediate family members, and legal representatives.
-Immediate family members refer to only parents, grandparents, siblings, and spouses of parties named on the record.
+Divorce records are confidential; as such, they may only be obtained by the parties named on the records, their immediate family members, and legal representatives.
+Immediate family members refer to only the parents, grandparents, siblings, and spouses of the parties named on the record.

-After the first 25 years of the divorce has elapsed, anyone can request for the divorce record as long as it was not sealed.
+However, after the first 25 years of the divorce have elapsed, anyone may request the divorce record as long as it was not sealed.

 Are Virginia Divorce Records available online?

 The Virginia Vital Records Office has an online application system that allows requesters to complete a divorce certificate application form.
-However, this application form cannot be submitted online.
-It has to be printed, signed, and submitted in person or by mail.
+However, this form cannot be submitted online.
+It must be printed, signed, and submitted in person or by mail.

-For obtaining a final decree of divorce and case files, some counties such as Fairfax county have an online portal for requesting the divorce records under the management of the county’s Clerk of Circuit Court.
+Some counties, such as Fairfax County, have an online portal for requesting divorce records under the management of the county's Clerk of Circuit Court.
+This portal can be used to obtain a final decree of divorce and case files.

-Divorce records can be sealed by filing an appropriate motion or suit under Virginia Code § 20–124.
-This motion can be filed during the divorce proceeding or after it has been finalized.
-What it means is that the record will not be open to public access even after the first 25 years of the case has elapsed.
+Divorce records may be sealed by filing an appropriate motion or suit under Virginia Code § 20–124.
+This motion is typically filed during the divorce proceeding or after it has been finalized.
+This means that the record will not be open to public access even after the first 25 years of the case have elapsed.

-However, a sealed divorce record is still accessible to the parties named on the record, their legal representatives, and any other person that the judge allows based on his/her discretion.
-Sealing of the When filing this motion or suit, it is expected that the parties’ attorneys give the court a good reason to oblige the request.
-Common reasons for a court to seal a divorce record
+However, a sealed divorce record is still accessible to the parties named on the record, their legal representatives, and any other person the judge allows based on their discretion.
+When filing this motion or suit, the parties' attorneys are expected to give the court a good reason to oblige the request.
+Common reasons for a court to seal a divorce record:

-- Proof that harm was done to the individual seeking seal
+- Proof that harm was done to the individual seeking a seal

 - Guarantee of children's protection in any case of harm